zakodium/scipeaks-react/README.md

   - If the view can work standalone outside of `on-tabs`, add `allowStandalone`.
 - Create a new component to design the page in `components/your/page/index.tsx`, and render it as a child of `IframeBridgeProvider`.
-- Open the dev home page, select the new view in the top-right box and select a demo sample to load the view with it.
+- Open the dev home page, select the new view in the top-right box (if you delete the path, you can use keyboard arrows to select it from all available pages) and select a demo sample to load the view with it.

 ### Deploy HEAD to test with "on-tabs"